 Gugu Fijian War Club

-These clubs are believed to come from the interior of Vitilevu and are well represented in museums.
+These native weapons are believed to come from the interior of Vitilevu and are well represented in museums.
 Little is known about this form of weapon but they were probably used in ceremonial dances.
 They are highly collectable and much sort after.
 Sometimes misdescribed as a Lotus clubs or axe head clubs they were actually named after the butterfly fish.